fortrabbit/help/docs/domains.md

 ## About domains on fortrabbit

 Each fortrabbit [App](/app) has its own, unique [App URL](/app#toc-app-url).
-Additionally you can route any number of external domains to your App.
-Your goal here is to have your App running under your own domain.
+Additionally you can "route" any number of external domains to your App.
+Essentially that means that you can host a PHP application under a dedicated domain name on fortrabbit, that you have registered with a third party domain name registrar.

-First off, make sure that the App knows about the domain.
-Then point the domain to your fortrabbit App with your domain provider.
+First off, make sure that the App knows about the domain via the Dashboard.
+Then point the domain to the IP address of our redirect service (region-specific).
+Finally, set up a CNAME from www.domain.tld to the unique App URL provided by us.

 Start the process in the fortrabbit Dashboard like so:

 ## Connect your domain to fortrabbit